 Some specific cybercrime law

-- Cybersecurity Information Sharing Act (CISA) – United States of America (this Bill has recently been passed by the US Senate)
+- Cybersecurity Information Sharing Act (CISA) – United States of America

 - EU Network and Information Security Directive